If you tuned in expecting advice from Moons, you are out of luck this week. Instead, you’ve got me again, Jacintha Farquhar, hag of this parish.

 - Nobody.
 But nobody walks out of a mass punch-up with their hair/make-up immaculate and their clothes in apple pie order.
 It.
 Does.
 Not.
 Happen.
 Participants (even those accounted victorious) will be dirty, bruised, smeared with blood and mucus, and, in the case of the female of the species, inevitably missing one shoe (almost always the left).

 So, there we have it Jacintha’s guide to the grim realities of physical combat.
 Read, learn, inwardly digest and get your fucking act together.
 Now you have no excuse to get it wrong so go and rewrite that last fight scene and leave me to my prosecco.

-Jacintha Farquar, reluctant mother of Moonbeam Farquhar Metheringham IV
+Jacintha Farquar, unfortunate mother of Moonbeam Farquhar Metheringham IV